matthiask/406.ch/posts/2023-08-02-composition-over-inheritance-the-case-for-function-based-views.md

 The custom view is the most obvious way of keeping the form instantiation in one place.

+## Form views

+Generic create and update views could look something like this, again reusing the shortcuts mentioned above:

+    :::python
+    def save_and_redirect_to_object(request, form):
+        object = form.save()
+        return redirect(object)

+    def object_create(request, *, model=None, form_class=None, form_valid=save_and_redirect_to_object):
+        assert model or form_class, "Provide at least one of model and form_class" if model is None:
+            model = form_class._meta.model
+        elif form_class is None:
+            form_class = modelform_factory(model)
+        args = (request.POST, request.FILES) if request.method == "POST" else ()
+        form = form_class(*args)
+        if form.is_valid():
+            return form_valid(request, form)
+        return render_detail(request, form.instance, {"form": form}, template_name_suffix="_form")

+    def object_update(request, *, model, slug, slug_field="slug", form_class=None, form_valid=save_and_redirect_to_object):
+        object = get_object_or_404(model, **{slug_field: slug})
+        assert model or form_class, "Provide at least one of model and form_class" if model is None:
+            model = form_class._meta.model
+        elif form_class is None:
+            form_class = modelform_factory(model)
+        args = (request.POST, request.FILES) if request.method == "POST" else ()
+        form = form_class(*args, instance=object)
+        if form.is_valid():
+            return form_valid(request, form)
+        return render_detail(request, form.instance, {"form": form}, template_name_suffix="_form")

+## Date-based generic views

+I think I would want to offer a few analyzers which allow easily returning a data structure suitable for rendering links for yearly, monthly, weekly or even daily (who writes that much?) archives.
+The archive views themselves are straightforward adaptations of the `object_list` view above.

+It may feel like leaving out the actually hard part, but I'd have to be convinced that this is actually a hard problem and not just a problem of making basically arbitrary choices which people then adapt to and then think that this is the way things should be since it's the way things are.

-## Closing words
+## Wrapping up

-Some points this post could have made are made much better by Luke Plant in the guide [Django Views - The Right Way](https://spookylukey.github.io/django-views-the-right-way/).
+Some points this post could have made or tried to make are made much better by Luke Plant in the guide [Django Views - The Right Way](https://spookylukey.github.io/django-views-the-right-way/).
 I don't generally think that class-based views never make sense.
 I also don't think that people shouldn't use the available tools.
-I just think that I, myself don't want to use them too much, and I also think that I'm still happier with `lambda request: HttpResponseRedirect(...)` than with `generic.RedirectView.as_view(url=...)`.
+I just think that I, myself, don't want to use them, and I also think that I'm still happier with `lambda
+request: HttpResponseRedirect(...)` than with `generic.RedirectView.as_view(url=...)`.
 The point isn't to compare the character count.
 The point is: Does the `RedirectView` cause a permanent or a temporary redirect?
 I had to look it up for a long time, and then it changed.
 The former is completely obvious.

+## Closing words

+I know that people have strong opinions.
+I'm not interested in all of them.
+I'm mostly interested in design critiques and arguments regarding the beginner to intermediate skills argument.
+It's fine if CBVs work fine for you, and there's no need to feel challenged by this post.
+Thanks for reading.